-Tumours: Rats are particularly susceptible to tumours, especially mammary tumours in females.
-90% of mammary tumours in rats are benign, and they can grow very quickly.
+Rats are susceptible to tumours, especially mammary tumours in females.
+90% of mammary tumours in rats are benign (not harmful), and they can grow quickly.
 Surgical removal can be performed when the mass is very small, but if left too long then surgery is no longer an option.

-Respiratory Problems: Breathing difficulties in rats are quite common and usually caused by poor living conditions.
+Breathing difficulties in rats are common and usually caused by poor living conditions.
 Always ensure you clean toilet areas every day or two, and the entire cage every week (at least).